HassanSherwani/Neural_Networks_from_Scratch/README.md

 # Credit

-This code is taken from
+This code is based on

 https://nnfs.io/